Energy-Threshold Bias Calculator: A Physics-Model Based Adaptive Correction Scheme for Photon-Counting CT: Method

-For X-ray CT using a photon-counting detector, PCD records the quantity of photons whose deposited energy falls within different energy ranges.
-In general, the photon count $\lambda^{k}_{i}$ at the $i$-th pixel above the $k$-th energy threshold \(E_{{T}}^k\) can be modeled as,
+In PCCT, PCD records the photons whose deposited energies fall into specified energy ranges.
+The photon count $\lambda^{k}_{i}$ at the $i$-th pixel above the $k$-th energy threshold \(E_{{T}}^k\) can be modeled as,

 with